96boards/website/_product/ce/rb3-kit/README.md

 product: true
 archived: false
 ---
-The DragonBoard™ 845c development board is based on the top-tier Qualcomm® Snapdragon™ 845 embedded platform.
+The Robotics DragonBoard™ 845c development board is based on the top-tier Qualcomm® Snapdragon™ 845 embedded platform.
 This Snapdragon processor introduces the new Qualcomm® Hexagon™ 685 Vector DSP architecture, plus GPU and CPU optimizations, that together deliver up to three times faster processing of neural networks running on-device compared to the prior generation SoCs.

 The development board supports new architectures for AI, 4K@60fps H.264/H.265 Encode & Decode,rich interfaces,and many I/O expansion headers.
 It is an ideal platform for developers to quickly start the product development work.

-> Note: DragonBoard 845c is ONLY available as the RB3 Robotics Kit.
+> Note: DragonBoard 845c is ONLY available in the RB3 Robotics Kit.

 ***